onewaykaranja/back_up/README.md

-A bash script to create a backup in a different location within the local storage.
+A bash script to create a backup file  in a different location within the local storage.